Lecture hall graphs and the Askey scheme: Introduction

 The second advantage is that it has a nice relationship with the \( q \)-Askey scheme.
 We start with the Stieltjes--Wigert polynomials and we establish simple lemmas that let us go up in the scheme.
 The only family that needs to be treated as a special case is that of the continuous \( q \)-Hermite polynomials.

-The third advantage is that it can be naturally extended to study multivariate orthogonal polynomials using the Lindstr\"om--Gessel--Viennot lemma.
+The third advantage is that, since the lecture hall graph is planar, our combinatorial models can be naturally extended to study multivariate orthogonal polynomials using the Lindstr\"om--Gessel--Viennot lemma, which is not possible for Viennot's model.
 This was done in \cite{LHT} for little $q$-Jacobi polynomials and we can now generalize this to the whole \( q \)-Askey scheme.
-In a forthcoming paper, we will give applications of our combinatorial models to multivariate versions of the orthogonal polynomials, total positivity, and random matrix theory.
+In a forthcoming paper, we will give applications of our combinatorial models to multivariate versions of orthogonal polynomials, total positivity, and random matrix theory.

 The last but not least advantage is that it gives a combinatorial model for the mixed moments of Askey--Wilson polynomials.
-Using this model we give the first combinatorial proof of the symmetry of the parameters \( a,b,c,d \) in the Askey--Wilson polynomials.
-We note that there is a combinatorial model, called staircase tableaux, for moments of Askey--Wilson polynomials with some reparametrization of \( a,b,c,d \) to \( \alpha,\beta,\gamma,\delta \), see \cite{Corteel2011} and \cite{Corteel2012}.
-It is known that the new parameters \( \alpha,\beta,\gamma,\delta \) are also symmetric but finding a combinatorial proof is still open.
+Using this model we give the first combinatorial proof of the symmetry of the parameters \( a,b,c,d \) in the Askey--Wilson polynomials, which until now has been understood only analytically.
+We note that there is a combinatorial model, called staircase tableaux, for moments of Askey--Wilson polynomials with some reparametrization of \( a,b,c,d \) to \( \alpha,\beta,\gamma,\delta \); see \cite{Corteel2011} and \cite{Corteel2012}.
+It is known that the new parameters \( \alpha,\beta,\gamma,\delta \) are also symmetric, but finding a combinatorial proof is still open.